 The main focus on the story is of a wandering ragtag band of aliens who are trying to keep the Apple of Enlightenment, a small, apple-shaped oracle, safe from Giegue.
 The first one chosen as an Applechaser is a blue Mook, Alinivar, who lives on the planet Saturn in Satralia with other Mooks and Mr. Saturns.
 He cannot use PSI unlike his brethren, and was lucky enough to not join in the war on Earth.
-He is joined on his journey by Colonel Saturn, a gun-wielding, funky hat-wearing Mr. Saturn that claims to have been to a war known as the Rock War, Zarbol, an intelligent insect and former delivery boy that is the teamís driver that pilots a small flying saucer meant for him and is the teamís pilot, Larice, a Starman with free will and an escapee from Giegueís ship where he was set to be scrapped.
+He is joined on his journey by Colonel Saturn, a gun-wielding, funky hat-wearing Mr. Saturn that claims to have been to a war known as the Rock War, Zarbol, an intelligent insect and former delivery boy that is the teamís driver that pilots a small flying saucer meant for him, and Larice, a Starman with free will and an escapee from Giegueís ship where he was set to be scrapped.
 Along with these four is the mysterious Niiue, an alien of Giegueís species who appears to know him well and can't fight him directly.

 Along the way they are blocked by Giegueís forces, Starmen and various robots under his will, as well as anything brought to life by his presence as he searches for the Apple himself.
 Also on his side is the mysterious Greyface, who always comes packed with explosives and taunts for the heroes.
 They are all in a race against time to find the Apple, as Giegue slowly descends into his insane form known as Giygas

 The game is currently being reworked into version 2.0